National sports team: Rugby union

 Starting in 2022, players will be captured if they are members of any of the country's aforementioned sides after turning 18.

 Note that unlike association football or basketball, players can be captured by appearing in international friendlies, such as the traditional mid-year and end-of-year Tests.

 However, capture only occurs when the opponent is also one of the above-mentioned sides.
 This can sometimes cause apparently counterintuitive results.
 For example, Mike Haley has represented England twice—first for England Saxons against South Africa A in 2016, and then for a non-capped England XV against the Barbarians in 2017.
 However, neither match tied him to England, and he has remained eligible for selection to Ireland, for which he qualified by ancestry.
 Even though the 2016 match involved two national "A" sides, it did not qualify to capture Haley (or any other player on either team who had not previously been captured) because at the time, South Africa's designated "next senior" side was its U-20 national team.
 As for the 2017 match, WR classifies the Barbarians as a club team, putting them outside the scope of this regulation.

 Various controversies have involved the participation of players whose eligibility has been challenged.
 One famous example was Grannygate.
 More recently, questions have been raised about the eligibility of two players who participated in the European qualifying process for the 2019 Rugby World Cup, one for Belgium and the other for Romania.

 Professionalism vs. amateurism

-In some national teams, representatives play for the love of their sport and country.
+In some national teams, representatives play just for the love of their sport and country.
 However, in others, individual players are paid to represent their country.

 In some cases, players are either deliberately excluded or choose not to represent their national team on the basis of not being remunerated.
 This can affect the relative performance of a team.

 In other cases, players may be contracted to a club, at home or abroad.
 As a result, their primary loyalty may be to their club rather than their country, especially if the competition that the national team is playing in does not offer the same prestige.